tataratat/tetgenpy/README.md

 ```

 ## Contributing
 Write an [issue](https://github.com/tataratat/tetgenpy/issues) or create a pull request!
-A simple guideline can be found [here](https://github.com/tataratat/tetgenpy/blob/main/CONTRIBUTING.md)
+A simple guideline can be found at [CONTRIBUTING.md](https://github.com/tataratat/tetgenpy/blob/main/CONTRIBUTING.md)